-I was on call one day and we had some downtime.
+I was on call one day in the hospital and had some downtime.
 The residents I was working with decided to boot up the old Nintendo NES game console and play Super Mario Bros.
 3 (it was the only game we had).
 Now, I grew up with the original Nintendo (and beat the game), but I hadn’t played in years.
 Needless to say, it turned into a very competitive gaming afternoon.

-Once my shift was over and I walked away from the Nintendo, it got me thinking: there is much to be learned from Super Mario Bros.
+Once my shift was over, and I walked away from the Nintendo, it got me thinking: there is much to be learned from Super Mario Bros.
 3, specifically the games we were just playing (don’t ask me what they were called because I honestly have no idea).

-Life Lessons from Super Mario Bros.
+5 Life Lessons From Super Mario Bros.
 3

 We need to realize and acknowledge that this is normal.
-Everyone deals with obstacles, everyone is trying to navigate their own set of barriers that life is throwing at them.
+Everyone deals with obstacles; everyone is trying to navigate their own set of barriers that life is throwing at them.

 However, we all need to keep going.
 We need to watch for what’s coming and work our way around it and through it.
 It’s the only way to reach the end of that level, or chapter, in life and continue on.

 Chance favors the prepared, or so some saying goes.
-The whole point of working hard on yourself, improving yourself, and educating yourself is so that when opportunities come your way you are prepared to take them.
+The whole point of working hard on yourself, improving yourself, and educating yourself is so that when opportunities come your way, you are prepared to take them.

-Same goes in reality.
+The same goes in reality.
 There are people you haven’t met or talked to, experiences you haven’t had, and possibilities for yourself that you know nothing about.
 So, TRY EVERYTHING.
 Give yourself every chance to figure out new things for yourself and learn about yourself.

-I’m imagining one of the levels where in order to keep going, you have to time your jumps so you don’t get burned by random shooting flames AND avoid a swinging gong-like deal that can push you off the edge.
+In one of the levels where in order to keep going, you have to time your jumps so you don’t get burned by random shooting flames AND avoid a swinging gong-like deal that can push you off the edge.

 The only way through that level is by taking it slow, timing your progress, and being very watchful and patient.